-Strategies Explanation Examples/Suggestions Provide opportunities for students to share their preferred names and pronouns opportunitiessignificant stress related to first day offor students toclass activities like taking attendanceshare theirand individual introductions (Schmalz,preferred2015).
-This stress can be caused by anames andconstellation of factors, including The UC Davis LGBTQIA+ Resource Center suggests asking all students in your classes to include both their preferred name and pronouns in their introductions to their peers at the beginning of the term.
-This can help gender-variant students feel more comfortable sharing their preferred pronouns, as they are not the only student doing so.
+Strategies Explanation Examples/Suggestions Provide opportunities for students to share their preferred names and pronouns The UC Davis LGBTQIA+ Resource Center suggests asking all students in your classes to include both their preferred name and pronouns in their introductions to their peers at the beginning of the term.
+This can help gender-variant students feel more comfortable sharing their preferred pronouns, as they are not the only student doing so. classroom is a safe space to request the use of their preferred pronouns.
 Additionally, instructors themselves should include their preferred pronouns in their own introductions, as well as on their syllabi and email signatures (Zane, 2016).
 For example, you could introduce yourself using the following script: "Hello, my name is [title and name].
 I use [she, her, and hers] pronouns."
 Use gender- neutral terms when possible and remind students to respect each other's preferred pronouns throughout the term It is also important to make sure that acknowledgement of students' preferred names and pronouns is not simply relegated to the first day.
 For example, students may forget their peers' preferred pronouns during class or group discussions in later classes, which can result in accidental misgendering.
 Additionally, you or your students may unintentionally use gendering language like "you guys" or "ladies and gentlemen," which can again exclude students for whom those terms do not apply.
 Use gender-neutral terms whenever possible, and encourage students to do so as well.
 For example, instead of "you guys" you could say "y'all" or "everyone" (Zane, 2016).
 Additionally, if a student accidentally uses the incorrect pronouns for a peer, politely and unobtrusively correct themthis can help a gender-variant student feel acknowledged and included without singling them out.